-Dr Goodman studied medicine in the UK and worked for five years in the NHS as a surgical trainee.
+Dr Goodman worked for five years in the NHS as a surgical trainee.
 He left clinical practice to pursue a career in pharmaceutical medicine and joined Sanofi, a global pharmaceutical firm focused on developing medications and devices for diabetes.
-He soon moved to Global positions at Novartis in Switzerland and the United States.
-In 2009 he returned to the UK to lead the Clinical Research programs of Prosidion, an Oxford-based biotechnology company, where he developed several cardiovascular and diabetes medicines that are still in use today.
+He soon moved to global positions at Novartis in Switzerland and the United States.
+In 2009 he returned to the United Kingdom to lead the Clinical Research programs of Prosidion – an Oxford-based biotechnology company – where he developed several cardiovascular and diabetes medicines that are still in use today.
 In 2011 he founded Mapmyhealth.

 What is the purpose of Mapmydiabetes?

 The purpose of Mapmydiabetes is to educate and inform people to take better care of themselves.
 The NHS has historically provided education sessions in a classroom environment.
 Mapmydiabetes is an adjunct or alternative to these sessions.
-It is a lot broader than simply enabling an understanding of diabetes.
-Mapmydiabetes offers ways of accessing data from NHS patient notes; setting goals and targets for self management; planning meals; planning exercise regimes and so on.
+It’s a lot broader than simply enabling an understanding of diabetes.
+Mapmydiabetes offers ways of: accessing data from NHS patient notes; setting goals and targets for self management; planning meals; planning exercise regimes; and so on.

-Sometimes people with chronic conditions are classed as ‘hard to reach’ in terms of their engagement with health resources.
-Mapmydiabetes targets those with type 2 diabetes, a chronic condition, how do you ensure Mapmydiabetes is used by those it is made for?
+Sometimes people with chronic conditions are considered “hard to reach” in terms of their engagement with health resources.
+Mapmydiabetes targets those with type 2 diabetes, a chronic condition.
+How do you ensure Mapmydiabetes is used by those it’s made for?